-All volunteers who interact with children, before the course of their volunteer activity, must sign a volunteer conduct agreement, complete a background check, attend VIRTUS training and be approved.
-The background check packet is available in the school office.

-These checks are made through the McDowell Agency, which has conducted employee background checks for the Archdiocese for many years.
+All volunteers who interact with children, before the course of their volunteer activity, must sign a volunteer code of conduct agreement, complete a background check, attend VIRTUS training.
+Background checks are made through the McDowell Agency, which has conducted employee background checks for the Archdiocese for many years.
 Your information is held in strict confidence in every step of the process.